WilliamTjonndal/IT3212/Assignment 1.md

 ### b.
 Identify missing values, outliers, and unique values in categorical columns.

-In Figure 2, we identify outliers such as extremely high values in the open, high, low, and close prices, as well as instances of negative low prices.
+In Figure 2, we identify outliers such as extremely high values in the open, high, low, and close prices, as well as instances of negative low prices. <!-- using which method? -->

-In total, stock data was collected for 7196 companies.
-Of these, 32 files were empty and therefore unuasable.
+In total, the dataset contains stock data for 7196 different companies where 32 companies contain empty data and are therefore unusable.

 The unique values in categorial columns are the stock symbols, i.e., the identifiers for the different companies.